lukasgeske/lukasgeske/Hello.md

 - 🌱 I’m currently learning Python
 - 💬 Ask me about: Anything
 - 📫 How to reach me: e-Mail
-- 😄 Pronouns: As wl all know there's only 2.
-I'm a Male, so he/him is good.
+- 😄 Pronouns: As wl all know there's.
-- ⚡ Fun fact: I love sewing.
 -->